 The Office of Student and Departmental Account Services produces statements itemizing the activity on student accounts.
 The first statement of each semester is generated well before the beginning of the semester.
 Fall semester statements are available in July and spring semester statements are available in November.
 The fall deadline to settle student accounts is in mid-August.
 The spring deadline to settle student accounts is in mid-December.

-Lewis & Clark distributes student account statements electronically through E-Bill and does not mail paper statements.
+Lewis & Clark distributes student account statements electronically through the Student Account Center and does not mail paper statements.
 Student and Departmental Account Services will send a notification to the student's Lewis & Clark email address when a new statement is available for viewing.
 The Student Account Center enables students to retrieve an electronic statement (E-Bill), view live account information, make a payment, review refund information and establish refund preferences and enroll in the monthly payment plan option.

 Students should verify all charges and credits listed.
 Certain forms of financial aid, such as Federal Direct PLUS Loans for parents, Federal Direct Subsidized and Unsubsidized Loans, and Federal Perkins Loans, are scheduled for disbursement at the beginning of each semester.
 Students who have been awarded any of these forms of aid and have completed the additional steps outlined in the award packet to secure loan funding can consider their aid to be fully processed.
 Fully processed financial aid will appear as “Estimated Financial Aid” on the student account statement.
 Only balances not covered by the net proceeds of fully processed financial aid or a monthly payment plan are required to be paid by the due date.